-(e) Long-term loans payable under securitized receivables
+(e) Long-term loans payable under securitized borrowings

-Long-term loans payable under securitized receivables will not be affected by ups and downs in the Company's creditworthiness; therefore, the fair value measurement of such payables only takes into account changes in market interest rates.
-The fair value of long-term loans payable under securitized receivables is determined by discounting the aggregate amount of principal and interests of the borrowings compartmentalized by certain periods of time at interest rates that would be offered for similar borrowings.
+Long-term loans payable under securitized borrowings will not be affected by ups and downs in the Company's creditworthiness; therefore, the fair value measurement of such payables only takes into account changes in market interest rates.
+The fair value of Long-term loans payable under securitized borrowings is determined by discounting the aggregate amount of principal and interests of the borrowings compartmentalized by certain periods of time at interest rates that would be offered for similar borrowings.

-(3) Other financial liabilities
+3) Other financial liabilities

-Since these are settled in a short period of time, the fair value approximates the carrying amount, and is therefore stated at that carrying amount.
+Since these are settled in a short period of time, the carrying amount approximates the fair value, and is therefore stated at that carrying amount.

-Financial guarantee liabilities
+4) Financial guarantee liabilities